Haras de Fresnay-le-Buffard

 In the late 1970s, Marcel Boussac's business empire ran into severe financial difficulties that led to bankruptcy.
-Haras de Fresnay-le-Buffard was sold to Fresnay Agricole S.A. who owned it for only a short time before selling it to Stavros Niarchos.
+Haras de Fresnay-le-Buffard was sold to Fresnay Agricole S.A. who owned it for only a short time before selling it to Stavros Niarchos, who won big victories with Spinning World, Karakonties, and Dream Well.
+In 2025, Haras de Fresnay-Le-Buffard was bought by Manchester City FC owner Mansour bin Zayed al-Nahyan, through his Al Wathba Stud in Abu Dhabi.

+Since 1986 the stable has been the main sponsor of the Prix Jacques Le Marois.